CLOSE MENU

 • Designation of one clinician to serve as Learning Network Project Champion who will assure practice engagement in continuous quality improvement

-• Presence of a Project Champion and Practice Administrative Leader/Manager at the ½ day virtual kickoff and 2-hour conclusory meeting and at a minimum of 80% of monthly 1-hour Learning Network Workshop meetings
+• Presence of the Project Champion and Practice Administrative Leader/Manager at the ½ day virtual kickoff and 2-hour conclusory meeting and at a minimum of 80% of monthly 1-hour Learning Network Workshop meetings

-• Commitment to quality improvement activities for 8-months (with an option for continued involvement) including quality measure data collection and reporting on a monthly basis for one calendar year and data entry into the Learning Network quality improvement data platform on a monthly basis
+• Commitment to quality improvement activities for a minimum of 8-months (with an option for continued involvement) including quality measure data collection and reporting on a monthly basis for one calendar year and data entry into the Learning Network quality improvement data platform on a monthly basis

 • Active participation in monthly Learning Network quality improvement activities, videoconference Workshops, and virtual meetings